Calls for government to confirm Sergei Skripal was a spy

 The chairman of the inquiry, Lord Hughes, said in response that establishing the facts of Mr Skripal's role was for the inquiry.

-Cathryn McGahey KC for the government said that it would not abandon the principle of NCND.
+Cathryn McGahey KC, for the government, said that it would not abandon the principle of neither confirm nor deny (NCND).

 She added: "Confirming a person is an agent may put that person at risk.